What is ‘Cleanical’ Skincare?

 Cleanical Skincare: What to look out for?

 Clean beauty (or skincare, in this case) is all about avoiding using ingredients that are toxic, allergenic, comedogenic, carcinogenic, or just downright bad for you or your skin.
 To essentially purge your skin and your skincare collection of the negative.
-Ingredients you should avoid on your ingredient lists include the famous parabens, phthalates, sulfates, oxybenzone, triclosan, hydroquinone, and artificial fragrance amongst others.
+Toxic ingredients you should avoid on your ingredient lists include the famous parabens, phthalates, sulfates, oxybenzone, triclosan, hydroquinone, and artificial fragrance amongst others.
 If you want to find out more about these harmful ingredients, we’ve written a comprehensive guide (backed by scientific research) for them on our website.

 How to go Cleanical?